Milswanca/VertexAnimationDocumentation/docs/va-animation-player.md

 To access the Animation Player in Blueprints:

-1. Get a reference to your VA Mesh Component
+1. Get a reference to your [UVAMeshComponent](vertex-anim-mesh-component.md) or [UVAInstancedMeshComponent](vertex-anim-instanced-mesh-component.md)
 2. Call the "Get Anim Player" function
 3. Use the returned Animation Player reference for playback control